Tejaswi-Thumma/sdf_project/README.md

 - It is a python script which run the program with command lines arguments using MyInfarith.java
 ---
 ## Executing using Script.py
-To perform addition, subtraction, multiplication, and division, run the following commands:
+To perform add, subtraction, multiplication, and division, run the following commands:
 - command python runner.py <int/float> <add/sub/mul/div> <operand1> <operand2>
 ```bash
 python3 Script.py int add 2402726 -200000